dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 ```

-+ we can see quiet the interesting functions mainly (main,flag,vuln,gets)
++ we can see quite the interesting functions mainly (main,flag,vuln,gets)

 now let's disasassemble main and see how things work in the background